canonical/launchpad-manual/docs/user/how-to/projects/project-translations/import-translation-templates.rst

 the gettext
 manual <http://www.gnu.org/software/gettext/manual/gettext.html>`__.

-You can importing translation templates by `Manually uploading .pot files <#manual-translation-template-imports>`_ using the web interface.
+You can import translation templates by `Manually uploading .pot files <#manual-translation-template-imports>`_ using the web interface.

 Name template